Products Sample Preparation Molds & Accessories Cylindrical Lab Electric Heating Press Mold for Laboratory Applications

 The cylindrical electric heating mold is a small, fast-heating mold that is easy to use.
 It can produce samples ranging in size from 5 to 40mm, and can reach heating temperatures of up to 500℃ with a heating rate of 10-15℃ per minute.
 Additionally, this mold can be equipped with a water cooling device for added convenience, and can be customized to meet specific customer requirements.

-Step 4: Remove the Mold and Sample.
+Step 4: Press the

 Precautions for mold maintenance